 Yep.
-This is what happens when you choose a guy because you “like” him as opposed to choosing a guy because of how he treats you when you’re not together.
+This is what happens when loving an emotionally unavailable man because you “like” him, as opposed to choosing a guy because of how he treats you when you’re not together.
 It’s the smart, strong, successful woman’s comfort zone – little investment, little vulnerability, little chance of such a relationship developing into something real and long-lasting.

 “I was enjoying my career, good health, long trail runs with my Australian shepherd, a vibrant social life and the quiet time it took to read a book a week.
 I appreciated that he wasn’t needy, that he didn’t call just to check in.
 He didn’t send “good morning beautiful” texts when he needed attention or wish me sweet dreams in Bitmojis to see if I was home.